prasadbandodkar/Giotto_site_suite/README.md

 # Giotto Suite

+Giotto Suite is the new and updated version of Giotto.

 ### (under construction)

+### (stay tuned for updates: latest Aug 29th)

 <!-- badges: start -->

 <!-- badges: end -->

-Giotto Suite is the new and updated version of Giotto.

 **Giotto Suite** is a suite of software tools, including data structures and methods, for the comprehensive analysis and visualization of spatial